How Access to Sustainable Energy Is Transforming Pakistan

 U.S. Agency for International Development Pakistan

-CDM Smith is working with USAID to provide Pakistan with sustainable, green energy sources to battle the country’s energy crisis, provide employment opportunities, enhance industrial and agricultural production, and increase the quality of life of citizens across the region.
+CDM Smith is supporting USAID to provide Pakistan with sustainable and green energy sources to battle the country’s energy crisis, create employment opportunities, enhance industrial and agricultural production, and increase the quality of life of citizens across the region.

 Since the 1990s, the energy crisis in Pakistan has presented the country with several major obstacles, including periods of load shedding (deliberate system shutdowns to conserve energy and prevent failure when demand strains system capacity) as well as energy shortfalls, forcing citizens to endure blackout periods anywhere from 10 to 18 hours, and impacting the most vulnerable citizens.
 To address these complications, the Government of Pakistan (GoP) accelerated the addition of electrical capacity from 23,337 megawatts (MW) in 2014 to 38,700 MW by June of 2020— an increase of 60% in 6 years.
 But this new capacity revealed new challenges: high distribution losses, system upgrade constraints, as well as limitations to infrastructure expansion—with the greatest impacts affecting the most vulnerable in Pakistan: women, the elderly and those with disabilities.